The Spiritual Directors of Color (SDC) Network, Ltd.

 Rev. Anthony Cruz (Chicago),Kirk Byron Jones (Massachusetts), Rev. Karen B. Montagno (Ohio), Rev. Paula Owens Parker (Virginia),

 Naisa Wong (California)

 Rasheeda Hastings (Philadelphia, PA) serves as our Administrative Coordinator.

 Since our incorporation, we have established annual dues at $25, and we are asking those who can afford it to offer an additional donation to help us build our treasury and to move more fully into our vision and mission.

 Vision and Mission Statement of the Spiritual Directors of Color Network, Ltd.

-As children of God and members of the human family, we seek to use our collective gifts as spiritual directors of color to bring love and healing to all seekers.
-We are a community that fully embraces the lived experiences of people of color but is welcoming to all people regardless of race.
+As image bearers of the Divine and members of the human family, we seek to use our collective gifts as spiritual directors of color to bring love and healing to all seekers.
+We are a community that fully embraces the lived experiences of people of color but are welcoming to all people regardless of race.
+As such, we function as an antiracist network guided by Divine Justice and our sacred nature as image bearers in creation.
 We strive to be a group that celebrates the richness of diverse cultures, faith traditions, and spiritual practices.
 We look for opportunities to serve, support, educate, train, nurture, reclaim, and unite those who are seeking God through contemplative practices such as the ministry and practice of spiritual direction.

 Our primary mission is to: